10 FREE Reading Center Websites in Upper Elementary

 I’ve compiled a list of ten of my favorite reading websites for upper elementary center activities.
-These free reading websites and apps will be a hit during your centers.
-Here are some teacher-tested and student approved reading activity websites you just have to check out:
+These free reading websites and apps will be a hit in your centers.
+They even motivate those reluctant readers.
+Here are some teacher-tested and student-approved reading activity websites you just have to check out:

 1. Epic!